How to choose the right color for interior wall painting?

 Create a Mood Board

 Collect images, swatches, and samples of all the elements in the room on a mood board.
-This visual representation will help you see how colours and textures interact.
+This visual representation will help you see how colors and textures interact.
 It will also guide your decisions and ensure a cohesive design.

 Consider Proportions